GarrySinghMSFT/sql-docs/docs/integration-services/lift-shift/ssis-azure-deploy-run-monitor-tutorial.md

 ### Deploy a project with the Deployment Wizard
 1. On the **Introduction** page of the Deployment Wizard, review the introduction.
 Select **Next** to open the **Select Source** page.
+--- Change to following section is needed ---
 2. On the **Select Source** page, select the existing SSIS project to deploy.
     -   To deploy a project deployment file that you created, select **Project deployment file** and enter the path to the .ispac file.
     -   To deploy a project that resides in an SSIS catalog, select **Integration Services catalog**, and then enter the server name and the path to the project in the catalog.